PoorRican/react-bio-sequence-viewer/FEATURES.md

 # Features to Implement
 ## Feature View
 - Linking feature elements
+    - Select all when clicking linked feature
-    - Show linked groups groups
+    - Shift linked indices when indserting or deleting
 - Stylize feature dialog
 - Show/hilight features based on regions and complexes
     - Ability to edit/modify regions